M-M-Lab/Radar-Systems-Lab/matlabCode/README.md

 # MATLAB code description

 The two `.json` files contain some data acquired by using the Python GUI.
-Besides I and Q data, they contain the radar parameter used for the acquisition:
+Besides I and Q data, they contain the radar parameter used for the acquisition, for example:
 ```
 { "Bandwidth": 6000,
    "SamplingFrequency": 2.571,